 Pastor Prodip moved his family to Queens, New York, to pursue an education in Christian theology and ministry.
 There are entire Bengali neighborhoods in Queens lined with restaurants, markets, wedding venues, clinics, money transfer offices, immigration services, hair stylists, and places of worship, all forming cities within a city.

 Just as in Bangladesh, there is a small number of Christians among Bangladeshis living in New York.
 They work long hours, serve in small churches, and share the hope of Jesus with their neighbors.
 While serving as associate pastor at Bangla Bible Church and earning extra income as an Uber driver, Prodip achieved a Bachelor’s, Master’s, and Ph.D. in Christian theology and Ministry from King’s College and Newburgh Theological Seminary.

 A New Movement

-To help more people through church planting initiatives like Pastor Joseph and his leaders, click below to give now.
+To help more people through church planting initiatives like Pastor Prodip and his leaders, click below to give now.